legend-exp/remage/docs/manual/output.md

 are not applied for most gamma interactions).
 Thus they are not expected to impact observables of interest.
 In many cases, after pre-clustering of high energy electrons, these tracks could form the majority of the output.
-We implemented the possibility to merge these tracks prior to pre-clustering which can be enabled with the macro command:
+We implemented the possibility to merge these tracks prior to pre-clustering which can be enabled with the macro command [link]<project:../rmg-commands.md#rmgoutputgermaniumcombinelowenergyelectrontracks>:

-`/RMG/Output/Germanium/CombineLowEnergyElectronTracks True`
+`/RMG/Output/Germanium/CombineLowEnergyElectronTracks`

-or similar for the Scintillator output.
+or similar for the Scintillator output [link]<project:../rmg-commands.md#rmgoutputscintillatorcombinelowenergyelectrontracks>.

 :::{warning}
 This means in some cases there are steps in the output that are the combination of steps in different